htramu/htk.github.io/about.md

         </td>
         <td>
 			<p>
-				Hey!
+				Hello!
 			</p>
             <p>

-                I am Halil, a hobbyist game designer aiming for a professional game design job.
-                I love working as a systems designer and gameplay mechanics designer, but as an indie gamedev, I am exposed to level design, coding, writing, UI design, sound and music design and art.
+My name is Halil, and I am a passionate game designer with a focus on systems and gameplay mechanics, eager to transition from hobbyist to a professional game design role.
+Although my primary interest lies in these areas, my experience as an indie game dev has also exposed me to various disciplines like level design, coding, writing, UI/UX, and even sound and music design.

             </p>

 			<p>
-				On this portfolio site, you can find the game design work I've done so far, my resume,a blog about my game design ravings and some other stuff too.
+				This portfolio site showcases my game design work, encompassing both personal projects and collaborations.
+You'll find detailed descriptions, visual assets, and playable prototypes.
+Additionally, I've included my resume highlighting my skills, education and job experiences, a blog where I share my thoughts and insights on game design, and some other stuff.
 			</p>
         </td>
     </tr>